 We must provide training that is responsive to the needs of employees and innovative to meet the needs of employers in our growing city.

-The key to our success is to leverage cutting edge technology to support residents seeking meaningful employment.
+The key to our success is to leverage cutting-edge technology to support residents seeking meaningful employment.

 VISION FORWARD GOALS